Campbell River Master Transportation Plan

 Planning Process

-Phase 1 - Collecting background research, including existing conditions, data collection and the first round of public consultation.
+Phase 1 - Research & Consultation: Existing conditions, data collection and first round of public input (2022)

 To learn more about transportation at the City of Campbell River, visit www.campbellriver.ca/transportation.